neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/3-reactive/chapter.md

 ## Wrap Up

 In this chapter we took a whirlwind tour through `Observable`s and how they can be used to reactively update your dapp's UI.
 At this point, we have a fully reactive UI for participating in an ICO.
-We're not quite ready to move on to the next lesson, however, before that we'll take a look at how we can invoke the `transfer` and `withdraw` methods in the next two chapters.
+We'll take a look at how we can invoke the `transfer` and `withdraw` methods in the next two chapters.